-Animal Computer Interaction research
+Animal Computer Interaction research at UPV

 Javier Jaén (FutureLab Head), PhD (2006, Universitat Politécnica de Valencia – UPV), MSc (1998, Virginia Tech), DEA (1994, INSA de Lyon) is currently an associate professor with the Laboratory of Advanced Information Systems at the DSIC.
 His current research interests include ubiquitous computing, ambient intelligence and tabletop-based computing.
 He was recipient of a Fulbright scholarship and is a member of the Upsilon Pi Epsilon International Honor Society for Computing and Information Disciplines.
 Dr. Jaen was the winner of the Best PhD Dissertation in Computer Science Award and the UPV Social Council’s Award, and won the eMobility Award in 2003.